 4.1 Results and Discussions:

-solely on the structural system of the industrial building.
-Therefore, architectural components such as the facade, finishes, and cladding systems After conducting the LCA using OneClick, the results reveal that the total carbon dioxide equivalent emissions from the project amount to 29,122 tons CO2e, with 132.98 kg CO2e per m² per year, and a social carbon cost of 1,456,090 €.
+It is important to note that the scope of this study focused solely on the structural system of the industrial building.
+Therefore, architectural components such as the facade, finishes, and cladding systems were excluded from the analysis.
+After conducting the LCA using OneClick, the results reveal that the total carbon dioxide equivalent emissions from the project amount to 29,122 tons CO2e, with 132.98 kg CO2e per m² per year, and a social carbon cost of 1,456,090 €.
 This underscores the significant impact of building materials on the overall carbon footprint.

 Figure 7 illustrates the Embodied Carbon Benchmark for the studied project and it is automatically calculated for a period of 60 years, regardless of the set calculation period.
 Also, this benchmark accounts for embodied impacts relating to all assigned building parts.
 The results show a total of 1,037 kg CO2e/m2 at level G which represents at the highest embodied carbon emissions compared to level A which represents the lowest embodied carbon emissions.